phalcon-orphanage/docs/en/tutorial-base.md

 <a name='dependency-management'></a>
 ### Dependency Management
-A very important concept that must be understood when working with Phalcon is its `dependency injection container <di>`.
-It may sound complex but is actually very simple and practical.
+Since Phalcon is **loosely coupled** services are registered with the frameworks Dependency Manager so they can be injected automatically to components and services wrapped in the **IoC** container.
+Frequently you will encounter the term **DI** which stands for Dependency Injection.
+Dependency Injection and Inversion of Control(IoC) may sound like complex feature but in Phalcon their use is very simple and practical.
+Phalcon's IoC container consists of the following concepts:
+- Service Container: a "bag" where we globally store the services that our application needs to function.
+- Service or Component: Data processing object which will be injected into components

+If you are still interested in the details please see this article by [Martin Fowler](https://martinfowler.com/articles/injection.html)

-A service container is a bag where we globally store the services that our application will use to function.
-Each time the framework requires a component, it will ask the container using an agreed upon name for the service.
-Since Phalcon is a highly decoupled framework, `Phalcon\Di` acts as glue facilitating the integration of the different components achieving their work together in a transparent manner.
+Each time the framework requires a component or service, it will ask the container using an agreed upon name for the service.
+Don't forget to include `Phalcon\Di` with setting up the service container.

+Services can be registered in several ways, but for our tutorial we'll use an [anonymous function](http://php.net/manual/en/functions.anonymous.php):

+### Factory Default
+`Phalcon\Di\FactoryDefault` is a variant of `Phalcon\Di`.
+To make things easier, it will automatically register most of the components that come with Phalcon.
+We recommend that you register your services manually but this has been included to help lower the barrier of entry when getting used to Dependency Management.
+Later, you can always specify once you become more comfortable with the concept.

+**public/index.php**
 ```php
 <?php